-Thyroid antibodies have been shown to be reduced by 50% in three to six months with dosages of about 200 micrograms of selenium.
+Thyroid antibodies have been shown to be reduced by 50 percent in three to six months, with dosages of about 200 micrograms of selenium.
 However, I recommend consulting with your practitioner to determine what dosage is best for you.
-Read more about selenium.
+Read more about selenium here.

 The breakdown and digestion of protein requires stomach acid.
 If you’re not digesting your food properly, you’ll have more food sensitivities and symptoms of acid reflux.
 It makes you tired because your body is using more resources to try to digest food, and it can also lead to liver backlog because you won’t be excreting toxins correctly.

-Betaine with Pepsin dosage needs to be individualized.
+Betaine with pepsin dosage needs to be individualized.
 The best way to find your target dose for Betaine is to start off with one capsule with a protein-containing meal.
 If you don’t feel anything, increase the dosage by one capsule with the next protein-containing meal.
 This rate of increase is continued until a slight burning sensation in your esophagus is felt.
 Then you know that you have too much stomach acid and need to decrease the dosage by one capsule.
-Read more about Betaine with Pepsin.
+Read more about betaine with pepsin here.

 Systemic enzymes help to normalize TSH and reduce or eliminate antibodies.
 They work by helping to break down circulating immune complexes, which can trigger autoimmune disease.
 Basically, an immune complex is where an antibody and antigen combine forces to damage our immunity.
 Breaking these immune complexes apart is very important in getting into remission because when they can’t attack the immune system, our bodies are given a chance to heal.